cpfaff/rbefdata_paper/paper/rbefdata.md

-After setting up the `rbefdata` package we start right away from the proposal created to pull in all the associated datasets in one step into the R environment.
-We use the proposal download command of the rbefdata providing it with the ID of the proposal.
-The proposal ID can be obtained from the URL of the proposal on the BEFdata platform.
+After setting up the `rbefdata` package we can start right away using the data from the proposal.
+The proposal download method is used for that which we need to provide with ID of the proposal.
+It draws all associated datasets in one step into the R environment so we can work with it.
+The ID of the proposal can be found in its URL.

 ```
 # the id is 90